Safety on the Slopes

 Be Advised: All poles and/or flags, fencing, signage and padding on equipment or objects or other forms of marking devices are used by the ski area to inform you of the presence or location of a potential obstacle or hazard.
 These markers are no guarantee of your safety and will not protect you from injury.
 It is a part of your responsibility under Your Responsibility Code to avoid all obstacles or hazards, including those that are so marked.

-Holiday Valley has a variety of uphill transportation including high speed quad chairlifts, quad chairlifts, double chairlift, a handle tow and a magic carpet.
+Holiday Valley has a variety of uphill transportation including high speed quad chairlifts, quad chairlifts and conveyors.
 Be advised that you cannot board a lift unless you have sufficient physical dexterity, ability and knowledge to negotiate or to use such lift safely, or until you have asked for and received information sufficient to enable you to load, ride and unload the lift safely.
 You may not use a lift or any ski trail while under the influence of drugs or alcohol.

 Here are some important things to know about chairlift safety...